The Di\'osi-Penrose model of classical gravity predicts gravitationally induced entanglement

-The DP model is a theory of gravity, whereby matter is regarded as quantum and gravity, as a classical field.
+\emph{The Diósi-Penrose model} The DP model is a theory of gravity, whereby matter is regarded as quantum and gravity, as a classical field.
 Both quantum and classical parts interact with each other in a non-trivial way.
-In the Newtonian approximation, the DP model predicts quantum systems to evolve following the equation:
+In the Newtonian approximation, the DP model can be derived as follows: let $\hat{\mu}_\sigma(\vec{x})d\vec{x}$ denote the Gaussian-smeared mass density at point $\vec{x}$, i.e.,

-where $H$ is the free Hamiltonian of the system, and $A$ is given by the following expression \cite{TD16}: